 3. Root vegetable and liver casseroles

 Casserole dishes, along with ham, are the most iconic dishes at a Christmas dinner.
 The vegetables or liver are cooked and pureed, mixed with milk or cream, egg, flour and different seasonings.
 It is baked in the oven until ready.
 There are usually four casseroles made with swede, potato, carrot and liver and those are served with Christmas ham and other meat dishes at Christmas dinner.

 4. Christmas pastries

-The most common Finnish pastries consumed in Christmas time are star-shaped Christmas pastries.
+One of the most common Finnish Christmas foods consumed in is the star-shaped Christmas pastries.
 Those are made with puff pastry and filled with sweet plum or apricot jam.